2026 United States House of Representatives elections in Colorado

 The 2026 United States House of Representatives elections in Colorado will be held on November 3, 2026, to elect the eight U.S. representatives from the State of Colorado, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on June 30, 2026.

 District 1

 The 1st district includes almost all of Denver, as well as the enclaves of Glendale and Holly Hills.
 The incumbent is Democrat Diana DeGette, who was re-elected with 76.6% of the vote in 2024.